 A list of active ballots is available.
-Voting members must respond to two out of the last three active ballots to retain their membership.
+Voting members must respond to two out of the last three active Working Group ballots (including ePolls) to retain their voting membership.

-The IEEE 802.1 Working group divides its work into the following task groups (the list of current projects are indicated on each TG page and in the menu on the left):
+The IEEE 802.1 Working Group divides its work into the following Task Groups (the list of current projects is provided on each TG page and in the menu on the left):

 - 802 Standards are now available for free download, six months after initial publication.

 Select any calendar entry above to access related meeting information.
 An alternative to the calendar above is here.
 ICS links to subscribe to IEEE 802.1 Working Group (WG) and IEEE 802.1 subgroup calendars: WG | Maintenance | Nendica | Security | TSN | YANGsters (see the WG calendar page for additional information).

 - When submitting or uploading contributions to the public and private document repositories, please follow the 802.1 file naming conventions!
 That page also leads to the file upload form.